gunnervj/account-search-grpc/Readme.md

 # gRPC Microservice with Java

 gRPC developed by Google is gaining a lot of traction these days since it can use protocol buffers for data serialization.
 This makes the payloads smaller, faster and simple.
-Various tests shows gRPC to be much faster than REST based applications.
+Various tests shows gRPC to be much faster(more than 10x) than REST based applications.

 gRPC:

 - It is built on Protocol Buffer(Protobuf)
-- Mutiplex many requests with one connection through HTTP/2
+- Multiplex many requests with one connection through HTTP/2
-- In-Born code generation in numerous languages
+- In built code generation for numerous languages
 - Smaller payload
 - Header compression
 - Faster message transmission